19 Useful Tips for Visiting Uzbekistan

 High-speed trains

-Uzbekistan Railways has high-speed trains operating regularly between the cities of Tashkent, Samarkand, Bukhara, and Khiva.
+Uzbekistan Railways regularly operates high-speed trains between Tashkent, Samarkand, Bukhara, and Khiva.
 I had a comfortable experience with them.
 It’s best to book your tickets in advance online, although you can also book tickets in person at the train station.

 Metro

-There are only two operating subway systems in Central Asia, one of which is in Tashkent.
+There are only two operating subway systems in Central Asia, one in Tashkent.
 Beyond being a cheap way to get around (1,200 UZS/0.15 USD), it’s worth a visit because of its beautiful designs and architecture.

 Taxis

-Yandex Taxi is a ride-sharing mobile app currently only available in Tashkent where you can book a taxi.
-You can also catch a taxi in most major cities by standing on the side of the street and flagging one down.
-Before you set foot in the car, always settle on the cost of ride, the exact destination, and the currency you will pay.
+Yandex Taxi is a ride-sharing mobile app in Tashkent that allows you to book a taxi.
+You can also catch a taxi in most major cities by standing on the street and flagging one down.
+Before you set foot in the car, always settle on the cost of the ride, the exact destination, and the currency you will pay.
 Taxis are affordable in Uzbekistan.
-You can travel within the city center between $4-5.
+You can travel within the city center for between $4-5.

 Money in Uzbekistan